MohammadYAmmar/MohammadYAmmar/Projects_classification.md

 3 - [WMI Hardware Info: Add Unit Testing 🧪 with explain | The owner of the repository thanked me and accepted the additions to his project](https://github.com/MohammadYAmmar/WMIHardwareInfo-with-Unit-Testing)

+### Additional projects during the bachelor's degree of computer engineering
+todo

 # Smart methods training tasks:
 #### In the path of the Internet of Things: